danielkay/trajectory/README.md

 # Development

 Grunt is loaded as a dependency, and a gruntfile.js is provided ready to use with the project.
 This includes grunt-contrib-watch, to automatically compile and concatenate SASS and javascript from the '/resources' folder when they are changed.

+To use this, simply enter the following command:

+> grunt

 The main view is stored in the '/view' folder, and partials stored in '/view/pages'.